Hotels | Flights | Tours | Insurance

 General Information about Phuket's Beaches

 Yanui Beach, PhuketPhuket's best beaches are along the west coast where the yearly pounding from the rainy season waves has created beautiful bays with golden powdery sand.
-Along the south and east coasts are stony beaches more suited to shell collecting or relaxing in a restaurant and enjoying the view.
+Along the south and east coasts are stony beaches more suited to walking, shell collecting or relaxing in a restaurant and enjoying the view.

 All beaches in Thailand are public.
 Unfortunately, in some cases developers buy all the land around the beach and do not allow access across their land to the beach - effectively making the beach exclusive to their own hotel.
 If you want to visit these beaches then you can try entering through the hotel.
 Often they will not challenge you and the worst that can happen is they refuse you entry.
 Otherwise you will have to access the beach by boat.